wavefrontHQ/docs/pages/doc/tags_overview.md

 The primary use of tags is to limit the number metrics and entities you are querying or working with at once.
 Limiting the number of metrics reduces the time to display results.
 Limiting the number of entities reduces information overload.

-This topic gives an overview of tags, describes how to filter entities with tags, and add tags to entities.

-{% include shared/permissions.html entity="entity tags" entitymgmt="Alert, Dashboard, Event, or Source Tag" %}

-## Filtering in Queries

 In queries, you can filter:

--   Metrics with source and point tags.
+-   Metrics with _source_ and _point_ tags
+-   Events with:
+    - _alert_ and _event_ entity tags
--   Events with user-defined alert and event tags and system tags&mdash;severity, subtype, and type&mdash;added by alerts.
+    - _system_ severity, subtype, and type tags added by alerts

-## Filtering Entities
+For details, see the links in the **Used in Queries** column of the Tag Summary table.

 In the Wavefront UI and API you can use entity tags to filter alert, dashboard, event, and source entities.
 In the Wavefront UI, entity tags display as gray labeled icons ![tag](images/tag.png#inline) in the filter bar and below each entity in the entity browser.